National Railway Museum

-The National Railway Museum is a museum in York forming part of the Science Museum Group.
+The National Railway Museum (NRM) is a museum in York, England, forming part of the Science Museum Group.
 The museum tells the story of rail transport in Britain and its impact on society.
-It is the home of the national collection of historically significant railway vehicles such as Mallard, Stirling Single, Duchess of Hamilton and a Japanese bullet train.
+It is the home of the national collection of historically significant railway vehicles such as Mallard, a Stirling 'Single', Duchess of Hamilton and a Japanese bullet train.
 In addition, the National Railway Museum holds a diverse collection of other objects, from a household recipe book used in George Stephenson's house to film showing a "never-stop railway" developed for the British Empire Exhibition.
 It has won many awards, including the European Museum of the Year Award in 2001.